DFE-Digital/get-help-with-tech/app/views/devices_guidance/device_distribution_and_ownership.md

 ## Lost, stolen or sold devices

-You should make clear to recipients of devices that it is unlawful for any lent device to be sold by a student or their family.
+You should make clear to recipients of devices that it’s unlawful for any lent device to be sold by a student or their family.
 If a lent device is lost, stolen or sold, or where recall is not possible, you should follow any existing protocol you have for lost, stolen or missing devices.